South Korea to consult China over urea export delays

 "We have confirmed customs delays, and there was no political background but economic factors, mainly due to tight urea supplies within China," Ministry of Trade, Industry and Energy spokesperson Choi Nam-ho told a briefing on Monday.

-In a statement late on Sunday, the ministry said it maintains "proper levels" of urea inventory, sufficient for three months, with supplies also coming from Vietnam and Japan.
+In a statement late on Sunday, the ministry said it had supplies sufficient for three months, with imports also coming from Vietnam and Japan.

-It also said it was working to prevent shortage and to stabilise the market, such as by boosting reserves for vehicle use and supporting the industry to diversify import channels.
+It also said it was working to prevent shortages by boosting reserves for vehicle use and supporting the industry to diversify import channels.

+South Korean trade minister Ahn Duk-geun also met with his counterpart in Beijing on Monday and called on China to immediately resolve the customs clearance issue, the ministry said in a separate statement on Monday.

 In late 2021, a new Chinese export requirement aimed at increasing domestic supplies triggered panic buying among South Korean drivers of diesel cars and trucks who are required to use urea solutions to cut emissions.